grceliu/ntu-exchange-analysis-eng/README.md

 ```

-Clone the git repo, then install the requirements with pip
+Clone the git repo, then install the requirements with pip.

 ```